 It’s always a good idea to look at your state’s average car insurance rates before you get a policy.
 This is because it allows you to see what other people pay for auto coverage.
 You can then compare it to what you’re paying.
-But keep in mind that many factors affect your final car insurance prices.
+But keep in mind that many factors affect your final premium.
 This includes things like:

 - Your gender

-Just how much does car insurance cost in Washington?
+Just how much does it cost to insure a car in Washington?
 The table below displays average Washington auto insurance rates, by coverage type, versus the average for the rest of the country:

 |Coverage||Washington Average||US Average|

 |Price Per Month||$88.90||$89.20|

 The graph below shows the change in average Washington full coverage auto insurance rates from 2012 to 2019.
 Washington rates rose from $809 in 2012 to $1,066 in 2019.
 This was an increase of $257, or 31%.

 The following chart displays the average liability car insurance rates in Washington from 2012 to 2019.
 Rates for liability coverage in Washington have been higher than the national average for the whole eight years.
 They reached their highest point in 2019 at around $700.
 This is almost a $150 increase from the average price of $550 in 2012.

 Higher rates than the national average could be due to any of these factors: